-It’s nearing the end of January and, inevitably, we have formulated some new years’ resolutions – things we want to do better this year.
+At the start of the year many of us would have formulated new years’ resolutions – things we want to do better in the coming 12 months.

-At Leading Teams, we believe in a simple question, that when answered honestly often results in complex answers.
-That question is:
+At Leading Teams, we believe in two simple questions, that when answered honestly often results in complex answers.
+Those questions are:

 Break up your life into all of the components that currently make it up.
 This could include any of the following or involve many others:

-Step Four – Separate the good from the bad
+Step Three – Separate the good from the bad

 You should end up with a clear sense of where your strengths and weaknesses lie.

-Step Six – Develop your Ideal Personal Trademark for The Coming Year
+Step Five – Develop your Ideal Personal Trademark